whadafunk/kbase/ssh_convert_keys.md

 Baiscally we request changing the password together with the -m parameter (for the format of the key), so ssh-keygen will change the password and store the key in the same file but with a different format.

+Even so..., I could'n get the keys to work with putty.
+I ended up using puttygen anyway.

 Ex:

 ssh-keygen -p -m -f user_key.file